Bort-Millipede/WLT3Serial/README.md

 Emphasis was placed on handling T3 connections natively in Java, as well as proper error handling to provide helpful command output for the user.

+WLT3Serial was developed using the following software versions:

+* Oracle Java 8 (has not been tested with OpenJDK Java 8)
+* Oracle Java 7 (partial testing, full support not yet complete; has not been tested against OpenJDK Java 7)
+* Gradle 1.4, 2.10, 3.2, 4.4.1

-During development, WLT3Serial was tested against the following versions of WebLogic Server:
+Live testing during development was conducted against the following versions of WebLogic Server:

 * 10.3.6
 * 12.1.3